adamboutcher/Shared-Fail2Ban-Puppet/README.md

 1. Create a new directory in your module directory named "fail2ban".
 2. Copy this repo (or git clone) into the fail2ban directory.
 3. Update your environment (if using foreman).
-4. Ensure you have the [mysql module from PuppetForge](https://forge.puppet.com/puppetlabs/mysql) installed as the server depends on it.
+4. Ensure you have the [mysql module from PuppetForge](https://forge.puppet.com/puppetlabs/mysql) and [SELinux module from PuppetForge](https://forge.puppet.com/modules/puppet/selinux) installed as the server depends on them.

 ### Server - DB
 1. Update your database details under fail2ban::server